Nexlen/mud-mcp/README.md

 *A thrilling Multi-User Dungeon (MUD) server powered by the Model Context Protocol (MCP) - designed to showcase the magic of dynamic tools and prompt notifications for educational purposes!*

+## 🚀 Supported MCP Features

+MUD-MCP implements the **complete MCP 2025-03-26 specification**, showcasing every major protocol feature in an engaging gaming context:

+### 🛠️ **Dynamic Tools**
+**Full MCP Tools Implementation** - The game provides context-sensitive tools that appear and disappear based on your current situation.
+Tools include `look`, `move`, `inventory`, `take`, `battle`, and `talk`.
+Each tool uses proper input schemas and annotations, with some tools only becoming available when relevant (like `battle` when monsters are present).
+This demonstrates how MCP tools can create truly dynamic user interfaces that adapt to application state.

+### 📝 **Contextual Prompts**
+**Advanced Prompts with Arguments** - The server offers dynamic prompts like `room_description`, `quest_prompt`, `battle_prompt`, and `inventory_prompt` that change based on your game state.
+Prompts support arguments for customization and automatically appear/disappear based on context (quest prompts only show when quests are available).
+This showcases how MCP prompts can provide intelligent, state-aware information templates.

+### 📊 **Rich Resources**
+**Complete Resource System** - Access game data through structured resources like `mud://world` (world map), `mud://room/current` (current location), `mud://player/inventory` (your items), and `mud://help` (game guide).
+Resources support subscriptions and change notifications, demonstrating how MCP can expose complex application data in a standardized way.

+### 🔔 **Real-time Notifications**
+**Full Notification Support** - The server sends `tools/list_changed`, `prompts/list_changed`, and `resources/changed` notifications as your game state evolves.
+When you move rooms, defeat monsters, or pick up items, the available tools and prompts automatically update.
+This demonstrates MCP's reactive capabilities for creating responsive user experiences.

+### 🤖 **AI-Powered Sampling**
+**Cutting-edge Sampling Integration** - The server uses MCP sampling to request AI assistance for dynamic content generation.
+NPCs, monsters, and mystical entities respond with contextual, AI-generated dialogue that considers your current game state.
+This showcases the newest MCP capability for collaborative AI content creation.

+## 🎮 Play with VS Code Agent Mode

+**Experience the future of AI-powered adventures!** VS Code's Agent Mode provides the perfect environment for AI assistants to play MUD-MCP:

+### **Setting Up Agent Mode**
+1. **Install VS Code** with the latest updates
+2. **Enable Agent Mode** in VS Code settings
+3. **Connect your AI assistant** (Claude, GPT-4, etc.) to VS Code
+4. **Install MUD-MCP** as an MCP server in your configuration
+5. **Start the adventure** - your AI agent can now explore the dungeon!

+### **How Agent Mode Enhances Gameplay**
+- **Natural Language Commands**: Your AI can use tools by simply saying "I want to look around" or "Let's battle the dragon"
+- **Intelligent Exploration**: The AI can analyze room descriptions, plan routes, and make strategic decisions
+- **Dynamic Problem Solving**: When facing challenges, the AI can examine available tools and prompts to find solutions
+- **Immersive Roleplay**: With sampling enabled, the AI can engage in rich conversations with NPCs and monsters
+- **Persistent Context**: The AI maintains awareness of inventory, quest progress, and game state across the entire adventure

+### **Perfect for AI Training & Demonstration**
+- **Educational Value**: Watch how AI agents interact with structured environments
+- **Protocol Learning**: See MCP features in action through AI interactions
+- **Decision Making**: Observe AI problem-solving in a game context
+- **Dynamic Adaptation**: Experience how AI handles changing tool availability and contextual prompts

+*Your AI assistant becomes the hero of their own adventure story, making decisions, solving puzzles, and exploring the mysterious dungeon using the full power of the Model Context Protocol!*

 ## 🎮 Give Your LLM the Adventure of a Lifetime!

 **Tired of your AI just answering questions?** It's time to set them FREE in a world of mystery, danger, and discovery!
 MUD-MCP is the perfect gift for your favorite Large Language Model - because every AI deserves an epic adventure!